Learn To Fly Fish With Tips From A Pro River Guide

 Knowing what species you would like to target can also help you determine what fly fishing methods that I discussed above is best for you.

 There’s not much point in learning how to dry fly fish if your target fish is a steelhead or salmon since they don’t come up for a fly often.
 Even if steelhead can be caught on a dry fly, which they can, it’s a very different method than you would use compared to dry fly fishing for trout, or bass, or pike.

 If it’s fly fishing for trout, I nymph first and then move to dry fly fishing after so that they can catch trout both below and on the surface.

 I rarely teach new clients more than two methods at a time otherwise they just get confused and frustrated.

-If a client wants to learn to fly fish for steelhead I teach them how to nymph first, then I’ll teach them how to streamer fish or how to swing flies since those are all the most productive methods.
+If a client wants to learn how to fly fish for steelhead I teach them how to nymph first, then I’ll teach them how to streamer fish or how to swing flies since those are all the most productive methods.

-If clients what to learn to fly fish for bass or pike, then I teach them how to streamer fish because that’s the most effective method.
+If clients what to learn to fly fish for bass or pike, then I teach them how to streamer fish with modified casts because that’s the most effective method for thos species.

 Once you know what species you want to target and what the best fly fishing method to catch those fish is, then you can buy the appropriate fly fishing gear.

 3. What Gear Do I Need To Start Fly Fishing?

-If you are going to learn to fly fish you will need the appropriate fly gear for the type of fish and the type of fishing that you want to do.
+If you are going to learn fly fishing you will need the appropriate fly gear for the type of fish and the type of fishing that you want to do.
 Click the link and I’ll show you everything you need.

 I don’t know how many times a client has shown up at the river with a rod that is way too heavy or way too light for the fish they wanted to target.